Last updated on December 9th, 2024 at 10:29 am

 3. Ethereum Max

-Unknown to the public they were paid for this promotion, it’s was a full-fledge pump and dump project although the coin reached $250 Million Coinmarketcap but still the dump came and the group sold all the tokens with investors left bewildered.
+Unknown to the public, they were paid for this promotion.
+It was a full-fledged pump and dump project, the coin reached $250 million Coinmarketcap, but still the dump came, and the group sold all the tokens, leaving investors bewildered.

 Conclusion

 Investors should be cautious about new projects by choosing a strategy and sticking to it.
-This way investors can only invest in projects they are satisfied with.
+This way, investors can only invest in projects they are satisfied with and minimize risk.